Destiny 2 Calendar 2023 — Release Dates, Seasons, and More

 - Late February: Seasonal narrative wrap-up

-- February 28: Lightfall release date
+- February 28 reset: Lightfall release date

-- February 28: Season of the [Redacted] begins
+- February 28 reset: Season of Defiance begins

 - February 28: Moments of Triumph 2022 ends

-February is going to be an exciting month for Destiny 2, with the release of a new expansion as well as a new Darkness power.
+February is an exciting month for Destiny 2, with the release of a new expansion as well as the new Darkness subclass.
 Players will be able to experiment with Strand and visit the planet Neptune, where they will encounter new allies and fight against the forces of Calus and the Witness.
-We’ll also get a new season, for which we don’t have any details just yet.

 March

-- April 11: Grandmaster Nightfalls likely become available for Season of the [Redacted]
+- April 11: Grandmaster Nightfalls are available for Season of Defiance

 May

-- May 23: Season of the [Redacted] likely begins
+- May 23 reset: Season of the Deep begins

-If Bungie sticks to the twelve week seasonal release schedule, then we’ll get a new Destiny 2 season in late May.
-Since we don’t even know what the season releasing with Lightfall is yet, it’s impossible to speculate on what this one might look like.
+- May 26: Ghosts of the Deep dungeon launch, and Trials of Osiris starts

 June